aarnaud/vault-pki-exporter/README.md

-      --port int                    Prometheus exporter HTTP port (default 9333) --prometheus                  Enable prometheus exporter, default if nothing else --refresh-interval duration   How many sec between metrics update (default 1m0s) -v, --verbose                     Enable verbose
+      --port int                    Prometheus exporter HTTP port (default 9333) --prometheus                  Enable prometheus exporter, default if nothing else --refresh-interval duration   How many sec between metrics update (default 1m0s) --batch-size-percent          How large of a batch of certificates to get data for at once, supports floats (e.g 0.0 - 100.0) (default 1)
+  -v, --verbose                     Enable verbose

 Use " [command] --help" for more information about a command.